CaptainZidgel/TF2PickupHelperV2/cmds.md

 Set a message of the day

 `readout` variable
 Get the value of a global variable within the bot.
-Can also print out tables like warrants, purgatory, etc.
+Can also print out tables like warrants, purgatory, etc. Can readout keys from tables if you write like this: `!readout players User medicImmunity` (equiv to writing print(players["User"]["medicImmunity"] in the interpreter).
+Case sensitive.

 `pmute` player
 Toggle server muting of `player` that persists through multiple sessions.